Semistable models for modular curves of arbitrary level: Introduction: The Lubin-Tate tower

-Let $F$ be a non-archimedean local field with uniformizer $\pi$.
-The {\em{Lubin-Tate tower}} is a projective system $\mathfrak{X}(\pi^n)$ of rigid-analytic deformation spaces with $\pi^n$-level structure of a one-dimensional formal $\OO_F$-module of height $h$ over the residue field of $F$.
-(For precise definitions, see \S\ref{LubinTateDefinitions}; for a comprehensive historical overview of Lubin-Tate spaces, see the introduction to~\cite{Strauch}.)
-After extending scalars to a separable closure of $F$, the Lubin-Tate tower admits an action of the triple product group $\GL_h(F)\times B^\times\times W_F$, where $B/F$ is the central division algebra of invariant $1/h$, and $W_F$ is the Weil group of $F$.
-Significantly, the $\ell$-adic \'etale cohomology of the Lubin-Tate tower realizes both the Jacquet-Langlands correspondence (between $\GL_h(F)$ and $B^\times$) and the local Langlands correspondence (between $\GL_h(F)$ and $W_F$).
-When $h=1$, this statement reduces to classical Lubin-Tate theory~\cite{LubinTate}.
-For $h=2$ the result was proved by Carayol (\cite{Carayol:ladicreps}, \cite{Carayol:ladicreps2}), who conjectured the general phenomenon under the name ``non-abelian Lubin-Tate theory".
-Non-abelian Lubin-Tate theory was established for all $h$ by Boyer~\cite{Boyer} for $F$ of positive characteristic and by Harris-Taylor~\cite{HarrisTaylor:LLC} for $p$-adic $F$.
-In both cases, the result is established by embedding $F$ into a global field and appealing to results from the theory of Shimura varieties or Drinfeld modular varieties.
+Let $K$ be a non-archimedean local field with uniformizer $\pi$ and residue field $k\isom\FF_q$, and let $n\geq 1$.
+The {\em{Lubin-Tate tower}} is a projective system of affine formal schemes $\MM_m$ which parameterize deformations with level $\pi^m$ structure of a one-dimensional formal $\OO_K$-module of height $n$ over $\overline{\FF}_q$.
+(For precise definitions, see \S\ref{ModuliOfFormalModules}; for a comprehensive historical overview of Lubin-Tate spaces, see the introduction to~\cite{Strauch}.)
+After extending scalars to a separable closure of $K$, the Lubin-Tate tower admits an action of the triple product group $\GL_n(K)\times D^\times\times W_K$, where $D/K$ is the central division algebra of invariant $1/n$, and $W_K$ is the Weil group of $K$.
+Significantly, the $\ell$-adic \'etale cohomology of the Lubin-Tate tower realizes both the Jacquet-Langlands correspondence (between $\GL_n(K)$ and $D^\times$) and the local Langlands correspondence (between $\GL_n(K)$ and $W_K$).
+When $n=1$, this statement reduces to classical Lubin-Tate theory~\cite{LubinTate}.
+For $n=2$ the result was proved by Deligne and Carayol (see \cite{Carayol:ladicreps}, \cite{Carayol:ladicreps2}); Carayol conjectured the general phenomenon under the name ``non-abelian Lubin-Tate theory".
+Non-abelian Lubin-Tate theory was established for all $n$ by Boyer~\cite{Boyer} for $K$ of positive characteristic and by Harris and Taylor~\cite{HarrisTaylor} for $p$-adic $K$.
+In both cases, the result is established by embedding $K$ into a global field and appealing to results from the theory of Shimura varieties or Drinfeld modular varieties.